nwjs/nw.js/docs/References/Command Line Options.md

 By default, the cookie store on disk is encrypted in Chromium.
 Use this switch to disable the encryption for testing purpose (e.g. sharing the cookie store between different systems).

+## `--disable-crash-handler=true`

+Disable the crash handler process for single process mode.
+NOTE: you should explictly set it to 'true'.
+When using it and `--single-process` together, there will be only one NW process for your application.
+The crash dumping feature will be disabled with this switch.
+This switch must be put in the command line (not in package.json) to be effective.

 ## `--enable-gcm`

 Enable the chrome.gcm API.